 During all of this time, despite my medical history, I was told by several people that I was either “thinking myself sick” or that I was just trying to get attention.
 It really gutted me to hear that from my mom especially, she was the one who took me from doctor to doctor as a baby.
 The one who saw me suffer more than anyone.
 Once the visible symptoms went away (the seizures, infections, anemia etc) she seemed to think there wasn’t anything wrong with me.

-Even my painful periods were dismissed as “attention seeking” because her and my oldest sister both had confirmed endometriosis and she thought I must be faking it for attention.
+Even my painful periods were dismissed as “attention seeking”.
 I don’t know how she got there in her mind, but she did and I was dismissed constantly if I tried to tell her how sick I was.
-This was very psychologically damaging to me.

 Especially the doctors.